linanqiu/Maze/README.md

 This tells you the `Id` of the maze (`4b4fb2f3-b208-4ea2-a0f9-98f0f81ac5ea`) and the `(Width, Height)` of the maze `(59, 59)`.
 It also tells you that this maze expires in 5 minutes (which is the setting on the server).
 That means your solving algorithm's got to be fast! ;)

+The maze kind of looks like this (not an exact visualization.
+The real one's slightly bigger)

 ![mazescreenshot.png](mazescreenshot.png)

 You start at `(0, 0)` and should find a path (as a series of `NSEW` instructions) that navigates to `(Width - 1, Height - 1)` (e.g. `(58, 58)`) since we zero index.